What to do before Jan. 23

 The IRS website says taxpayers generally receive their refunds within 21 days if they file electronically, choose direct deposit and their return doesn’t have any red flags.

-Even so, don’t count on your tax refund for any time-sensitive payments, because delays are always possible — and even expected this year.
+Even so, don’t count on your tax refund for any time-sensitive payments, because delays are always possible.

 If you received half your child tax credit in advance monthly payments last year, you can claim the other half when you file your return this year.
 The IRS says this shouldn’t cause any delays, unless you fail to properly reconcile your advance payments with the amount of credit money you’re eligible for on your 2021 tax return.